ICTU/quality-time/docs/DEVELOP.md

 ### Integration tests

-To run the integration tests (these currently test all components except the collector), start the following components and then run the feature tests:
+To run the integration tests (these currently test all components except the frontend and the collector), start the following components and then run the feature tests:

 ```console
 docker-compose up -d ldap database renderer www frontend server  # And optionally mongo-express